 Boudreau, K., C. Helfat, K. Lakhani, M. Menietti.
 Performance Responses to Competition Across Skill-Levels in Rank Order Tournaments: Field Evidence and Implications for Tournament Design (under review)

-K. Boudreau, K. Lakhani, C. Riedl, A. Wooley.
-From Crowds to Collaborators: Initiating Effort & Sustaining Collaboration Among Online Creative Workers (under preparation)
+Boudreau, K, P. Gaule, K. Lakhani, C. Riedl, A. Woolley From Crowds to Collaborators: Initiating Effort & Catalyzing Interactions Among Online

-Boudreau, K., R. Corbi, L. Jeppesen and M. Miric.
-Digital Innovation, Competition and Appropriability. (under preparation)
+Boudreau, K., L. Jeppesen and M. Miric.
+Digital Innovation, Competition and Appropriability.

 Boudreau, K., I. Ganguli, P. Gaule, E. Guinan and K. Lakhani.
 Search Costs in the Formation of Scientific Collaborations.